-Evaluation of each course consists of internal assessment and semester-end examinations in the ratio of 40:60 for theory oriented and 50:50 for practical courses.
-Assessment patterns can range from term papers, presentations, projects/production and seminars to sit-down examinations and open-book examinations.
+Evaluation of each course consists of internal assessment and semester-end examinations in the ratio of 40:60 for theory oriented courses and 50:50 for practical courses.
+Assessment patterns can range from term papers, presentations, projects/production and seminars to sit-down examinations.